philsturgeon/phil.tech/_posts/2012-12-02-why-some-people-hate-php.markdown

 If nothing else; <i>Momentum</i>

-The latest stats from the W3Techs show that almost 78% of the top million sites are built with PHP.
+The latest stats from the W3Techs show that almost [78% of the top million sites are built with PHP].
 Now, while you can sniff at the quality of the language itself you can't sniff at that.

-<u><a href="http://w3techs.com/technologies/overview/programming_language/all" rel="nofollow" target="_blank" class="external_link">http://w3techs.com/technologies/overview/programming_language/all</a></u>

 I am proficient in PHP, Ruby, Python and have dabbled with NodeJS.
-Why am I&nbsp; using PHP?
+Why am I using PHP?
 Because it has the biggest market.

 Lots of developers want to chase "the perfect language", "the perfect IDE", "the perfect hosting platform".
 The answer is that there is no perfect tool, just options.
 Nobody should be "hating" any of them.

+[78% of the top million sites are built with PHP]: http://w3techs.com/technologies/overview/programming_language/all